Umat-926/Bot/README.md

 # Bot
-This bot made with python.It can speak Russian and English little bit.
+This bot made with python.
+It can speak Russian and English little bit.